fuzzballb/UdacityRFlearningProject1/README.md

 ## Hyper parameters

 Hyper parameters are constant values, that effect the learning process.
 By editing these, the final score can be better or worse, and the amount of time it takes to train, can also be positively or negatively impacted.
 There is no way to exactly determine the best possible values for these parameters.
-A lot depends on your simulation an how easy it is to find the best possible policy. f.e. if your agent can always just follow a strait line to the goal, it won't need as manny random steps outside of the best possible policy, but if you have a complex maze with multiple rewards, only following the best policy will lead you to a local optimum and your agent will probebly never reach its goal.
+A lot depends on your simulation an how easy it is to find the best possible policy. f.e. if your agent can always just follow a strait line to the goal, it won't need as many random steps outside of the best possible policy, but if you have a complex maze with multiple rewards, only following the best policy will lead you to a local optimum and your agent will probably never reach its goal.

    Navigation.ipynb